sftpplus/sftpplus-docs/src/doc_source/guides/security.rst

 The current loaded CRL is still considered valid, as long as the `Next Update` date and time is not reached.

-If reloading the CRL still fails after the Next Update date and time is reached the current cached CRL is no longer valid and a new CRL reloading is scheduled in 4 hours.
+If reloading the CRL still fails after the Next Update time is reached, the current cached CRL is no longer valid and a new CRL reloading is scheduled in 4 hours.

-In some special cases the current loaded CRL is considered invalid, even if the `Next Update` is not reached.
+In some special cases, the current loaded CRL is considered invalid even if the `Next Update` is not reached.
 The error messages will indicate whether the CRL is no longer valid.

-When a service using SSL/TLS is started and CRL or CDP configuration is defined it will try to pre-cache the CRL by loading the CRL, even if no client has yet made a connection.
+When a service using SSL/TLS is started and CRL or CDP configuration is defined, it will try to pre-cache the CRL by loading the CRL even if no client has yet made a connection.
-In this way, when a client will later initiate a connection, the connection is not delayed while waiting for the CRL to be loaded.
+In this way, when a client later initiates a connection, the connection is not delayed while waiting for the CRL to be loaded.

 A cached CRL is considered valid as long as the date and time advertised in the `Next Update` is not reached.

-Redirection is not supported for the CRL URLs in order to mitigate redirection attacks or miss-configurations.
+To mitigate redirection attacks and miss-configuration, redirection is not supported for the CRL URLs.
-Administrator need to always configure the final location of a CRL.
+The administrator has to always configure the final location of a CRL.